 Important Time Gal and Road Avenger Amiga Features!

-- * AGA edition of Time Gal is entirely new
+- AGA edition of Time Gal is Great

-- * Time Gal now has “watch all scenes” mode from Road Avenger which is also available for free
+- Time Gal now has “watch all scenes” mode from Road Avenger which is also available for free

-- * CD32 editions support PAL and NTSC (note: on an NTSC console, it will force the system into PAL mode)
+- Amiga CD32 editions of these ports support PAL and NTSC (note: on an NTSC console, it will force the system into PAL mode)

 Cheers Neil Green for the coverage on Indie Retro News!
 Greets to John Tsakiris, Seppo Seppälä, Alex Brown, Per-Ola Eriksson, Gilbert Tan, Amiga Bill, Michal Bergseth and the rest of the Amiga community!
 (Apologies for everyone I’ve left out, the list could go on and on)